Setting Measurable Business Goals to Achieve Success

-Setting goals and breaking them down will help you have clarity and focus on your work.
-It makes it easier to say “No” to things that get in your way of achieving your goals.
+Setting goals and breaking them down will help you gain clarity and focus on your work.
+It makes it easier to say “no” to things that get in the way of achieving your goals.
 Think about it, this will help you focus while simplifying your work.

 Your goals need to be measurable.
 You can’t say your goal is to grow sales more.
 It’s hard to measure “more” and the goal is vague.
 If you make a statement, “I want each sales person to hit $1,000,000 in sales this year,” it becomes much easier to hold tension to this goal with a measurable number.

 Once you have 1-3 important KPI’s, break those numbers down.
 It’s hard to say you will hit $1,000,000 in sales as an individual salesperson.
 That’s a lot of sales and can quite easily overwhelm your team.
 But if you break down the following it becomes much easier to comprehend.

 $250,000 – Quarterly Sales Goal

 $83,333 – Monthly Sales Goal